Skip to main content

 Apartments

-There are apartments to suit singles, couples and families across our portfolio.
-We also have a number of homes with accessible features and we will be providing some accessible units in some of our future buildings.
+There are apartments to suit singles, couples, flatmates, and families across our portfolio.
+We also have a number of homes with accessible features and we’ll be adding more in our future buildings.

-High quality 1-3 bedroom rental apartments that include:
+High quality one to three bedroom rental apartments that include:

 Whiteware